yonglipdx/yonglipdx.github.io/_posts/2016-10-5-TSKLLSKT.md

 date: 2016-10-05
 ---

-## Helping Children Deal with Their Feelings
+## 第一章: Helping Children Deal with Their Feelings

 1. Listen with full attention.
    * It's much easier to tell your troubles to a parent who is really listening